CS514-F17/DocumentSearch/README.md

 ### Due TBD

+*This project description is incomplete and subject to change.*

 The goal of this project is to implement two techniques used in data mining: cosine similarity and term frequency-inverse document frequency (TF-IDF).
 You will use the following programming concepts:

 - File Input